AdaDiff: Accelerating Diffusion Models through Step-Wise Adaptive Computation: Experiments

-According to the discussion in Sec~\ref{sec:unconditional} and ~\ref{sec:text}, our DeeDiff has achieved the best efficiency with minimal performance drop compared with other early exiting methods on all datasets.
+\textbf{Performance and Efficiency Trade-off.} According to the discussion in Sec~\ref{sec:unconditional} and ~\ref{sec:text}, our AdaDiff has achieved the best efficiency with minimal performance drop compared with other early exiting methods on all datasets.
 In this section, we discuss the performance and efficiency trade-off of our methods and other frameworks.
-We report the performance and efficiency trade-off curve of DeeDiff, BERTxiT and CALM on CIFAR-10, Celeb-A, and MS-COCO as shown in Figure~\ref{Fig:trade-off}.
-First of all, without doing early exiting, our method obtains the lowest FID value compared with BERTxiT and CALM.
+We report the performance and efficiency trade-off curve of AdaDiff, BERTxiT, and CALM on CIFAR-10, Celeb-A, and MS-COCO as shown in Figure~\ref{Fig:trade-off}.
+First of all, without doing early exiting, our method obtains the best FID value compared with BERTxiT and CALM.
 Moreover, BERTxiT and CALM tend to cause large performance drops with the increase of layer reduction ratio.
-In contrast, the trade-off curve of our DeeDiff is flat, which means our method is able to stay stable when more layers are skipped.
+In contrast, the trade-off curve of our AdaDiff is flat, which means our method can stay stable when more layers are skipped.
 Interestingly, at the highest efficiency point, our method achieves similar performance to other methods such as BERTxiT and CALM at the lowest computation reduction point on CIFAR-10, which demonstrates the effectiveness of our method.

+\textbf{Performance comparison between our models with small models trained from scratch.} To show the effectiveness of our method on top of the baseline model, we report the results comparison of our method with a small-size model that is trained from scratch.
+All training settings of the small model stay unchanged compared with baseline models except for layer number.
+The small model is comprised of 7 layers, which have similar GFLOPs as our model.
+Also, we choose the best evaluation epoch for a fair comparison.
+The results are shown in Table \ref{tab:small_model}.
+Our method achieves better performance than the small model on CIFAR-10 and CelebA, which indicates the effectiveness of our method in accelerating the inference of diffusion compared with purely training a small model.

+\textbf{Results Comparison with Static Exiting Models.} To show the effectiveness of our dynamic early exiting method, we compare our method with the static exiting method, namely exits at a certain layer for all samples.
+The static model is trained with our proposed UEM and uncertainty-aware layer-wise loss.
+All training settings are the same as our model.
+The reported results are shown in Table \ref{tab:small_model}.
+In the table, the model that exits at the 7th layer shares similar GFLOPs as our dynamic method.
+Our method achieves 3.7 and 3.9 FID on CIFAR-10 and CelebA while the static model only obtains 8.3 and 8.8 FID on each dataset, which demonstrates the effectiveness of our adaptive strategy.